 For answers to specific questions, call the Shelby County Health Department COVID-19 Call Center at 901-222-MASK (6275).

 Yes.
-If you feel you need to be tested, appointments are available across Shelby County for free COVID-19 testing.
-If you suspect that you have been exposed to someone who has tested positive for COVID-19 and are experiencing mild to moderate symptoms, please call your healthcare provider, the Shelby County COVID-19 hotline: 833-943-1658, or contact one of the available testing sites to make an appointment.
+If you suspect that you have been exposed to someone who has tested positive for COVID-19 and are experiencing mild to moderate symptoms, please call your healthcare provider or search for a free testing site to make an appointment.

 Do call a doctor’s office or healthcare center for COVID-19 testing prior to arriving to confirm whether you need an appointment.
 If you intend to visit an emergency department for testing or treatment do call ahead to notify them first.

 Yes.
 COVID-19 can be spread by asymptomatic people — those who do not have symptoms and may not even know that they are infected.
 That’s why it’s important for everyone to wear masks in public settings and practice social distancing (staying at least 6 feet away from other people).

 COVID-19 spreads when an infected person breathes out droplets and very small particles that contain the virus.
 These droplets and particles can be breathed in by other people or land on their eyes, noses, or mouth.
 In some circumstances, they may contaminate surfaces they touch.
 People who are closer than 6 feet from the infected person are most likely to get infected.

 - Breathing in air when close to an infected person who is exhaling small droplets and particles that contain the virus.

 - Having these small droplets and particles that contain virus land on the eyes, nose, or mouth, especially through splashes and sprays like a cough or sneeze.